U.P. Rowing

 The CRP exists for the improvement of technique and fitness for masters rowers with two or more years of experience.
 US Rowing certified coaches, along with key volunteers, will provide regular training to prepare athletes to compete locally and nationally.
 Training includes off-season erg training (January-May), and on-water coaching and evaluation (June-October).
 Athletes will need to pass an erg test, and an on-water technique evaluation with observance from a coach before being considered for the Competitive program.

-U.S. Rowing Level II Coaches: Debi Cook, Sally Davis, Terry Dehring, Deb Jean, Sue Lakanen, Tensi Parsons, Ann Piereson, Mary Ritter, Simone Vajda, Sue Vandewalle, and Lynn Vanwelsenaers.
+U.S. Rowing Level II Coaches: Pam Carter, Debi Cook, Sally Davis, Terry Dehring, Deb Jean, Cassie Johnson, Sue Lakanen, Tensi Parsons, Mary Ritter, Simone Vajda, Sue Vandewalle, and Lynn Vanwelsenaers.

-Certified Erg Coaches: Deb Jean, Tensi Parsons, Ann Piereson, Simone Vajda, and Susan Vandewalle.
+Certified Erg Coaches: Deb Jean, Tensi Parsons, Simone Vajda, and Susan Vandewalle.

 Picture